nim-lang/Nim/doc/manual.rst

 **Note**: ``typeof(x)`` can for historical reasons also be written as ``type(x)`` but ``type(x)`` is discouraged.

-You can obtain the type of a given expression by constructing a ``typeof`` value from it (in many other languages this is known as the `typeof`:idx: operator):
+One can obtain the type of a given expression by constructing a ``typeof`` value from it (in many other languages this is known as the `typeof`:idx: operator):